yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/03-includes-dependencies/README.md

 cp -R coop-1 coop-2
 ```

-This is replicating a "Stack" of infrastructure in Terragrunt.
+This is replicating a "Stack" of infrastructure in Terragrunt (I'll try to keep this version of a "Stack" quoted to differentiate it from the first class construct introduced to handle it more conveniently later).

 ## Limitations